-Images in Conflict: Photographic and cinematic images of situations of crisis and conflict change in terms of aesthetics and applications, thereby becoming targets themselves.
+Images in Conflict: Photographic and filmic images of situations of crisis and conflict change in terms of aesthetics and applications, thereby becoming targets themselves.
 On the one hand, image producers and the distribution channels for images have multiplied in the course of digital developments.
 This broadens perspectives and enables new narrative forms.
 On the other hand, it is associated with an upheaval of classical photojournalistic self-perception.
 The rivalry between visual strategies can increase the affective potential of images.
 It also raises the question to what extent photographs can still function as witnesses.
 In the realm of claims to truth, they move among authenticity, objectivity and propaganda.
 Their contextualisation and framing create meanings and require reflection.
 The symposium Images in Conflict will bring together experts in the theory and practice of photographic images and foster a discussion of visual testimony and emotional persuasiveness.

 Four panels will elucidate various aspects of images in conflicts.